Massive stars exploding in a He-rich circumstellar medium XII. SN 2024acyl: A fast, linearly declining Type Ibn supernova with early flash-ionisation features: Spectroscopy

 \subsection{Spectroscopic observations}

-Our spectroscopic observations of SN\,2024acyl were obtained using multiple instrumental configurations: The 2.4\,m LJT equipped with YFOSC at Gaomeigu, Lijiang, China; the Kast double spectrograph \citep{Miller1993} mounted on the 3\,m Shane telescope at Lick Observatory; the 3.58\,m New Technology Telescope (NTT) equipped with the ESO Faint Object Spectrograph and Camera 2 (EFOSC2), located at La Silla, Chile; the 3.58\,m Telescopio Nazionale Galileo (TNG) with the Device Optimized for the LOw RESolution (DOLORES) spectrograph, hosted on La Palma, Spain; the 8\,m Gemini–North telescope equipped with Gemini Multi‐Object Spectrograph (GMOS‐N; \citealt{Hook2004PASP..116..425H, Gimeno2016SPIE.9908E..2SG}) on Maunakea in Hawai'i, USA, Additionally, we collected a single-epoch (2024-12-04) spectrum from the Transient Name Server (TNS\footnote{\url{https://www.wis-tns.org/object/2024acyl}}), which was obtained by \citet{Soubrouillard2024TNSCR4856....1S}.
+Our spectroscopic observations of SN\,2024acyl were obtained using multiple instrumental configurations: The 2.4\,m LJT equipped with the Yunnan Faint Object Spectrograph and Camera \citep[YFOSC;][]{Wang2019RAA....19..149W} at Gaomeigu, Lijiang, China; the Kast double spectrograph \citep{Miller1993} mounted on the 3\,m Shane telescope at the Lick Observatory; the 3.58\,m New Technology Telescope (NTT) equipped with the ESO Faint Object Spectrograph and Camera 2 \citep[EFOSC2;][]{Buzzoni1984Msngr..38....9B}, located at La Silla, Chile; the 3.58\,m Telescopio Nazionale Galileo (TNG) with the Device Optimized for the LOw RESolution \citep[DOLORES;][]{Molinari1997MmSAI..68..231M} spectrograph, hosted on La Palma, Spain; and the 8\,m Gemini–North telescope equipped with Gemini Multi‐Object Spectrograph (GMOS‐N; \citealt{Hook2004PASP..116..425H, Gimeno2016SPIE.9908E..2SG}) on Mauna Kea in Hawai'i, USA.
+Additionally, we collected a single-epoch (2024-12-04) spectrum from the Transient Name Server (TNS\footnote{\url{https://www.wis-tns.org/object/2024acyl}}), which was obtained by \citet{Soubrouillard2024TNSCR4856....1S}.
 Basic information for the spectra is reported in Table~\ref{table:speclog_2024acyl} (Appendix~\ref{Spec_log}).